vircadia/vircadia-native-core/BUILD_LINUX.md

 also the last version available in the Qt 5 branch.
 It is expected that Linux distributions will have Qt 5.15.2 available for a long time.

-### Architecture support

-If the build is intended to be packaged for distribution, the `VIRCADIA_CPU_ARCHITECTURE` CMake variable needs to be set to an architecture specific value.

-By default, it is set to `-march=native -mtune=native`, which yields builds optimized for a particular machine, but these builds will not work on machines lacking same CPU instructions.

-For packaging, it is recommended to set it to a different value, for example `-msse3`.
-This will help ensure that the build will run on all reasonably modern CPUs.

-Setting `VIRCADIA_CPU_ARCHITECTURE` to an empty string will use the default compiler settings and yield maximum compatibility.

 ### Compiling

 Create the build directory: